top of page

 Finding the right size bedding is simple for anyone who owns a standard-sized mattress, but it may seem like a stressful endeavor for anyone who owns a specialty mattress.
 For example, if you own an antique bed, you may have a three-quarters mattress and traditional retailers will not likely carry the right size for you.

-To help make your buying experience easier and convenient, stick with experts like us who specialize in bedding for three quarter mattresses.
-Antique Bed Mattress is proud to feature mattress protectors that fit ¾ beds.
-Is your antique bed larger or smaller?
+Is your antique bed larger or smaller than a three-quarter mattress?
 Not a problem.
 Allow us to create a custom-made protector that fits your mattress by inputting your dimensions.
 We also offer premium bed sheets which are tailor-made to fit antique beds and other unique mattress designs.
 You can always find the perfect fit at AntiqueBedMattress.com.

 bottom of page